aerni/statamic-apple-news/README.md

     | Site
     |--------------------------------------------------------------------------
     |
-    | The handle of the site you want to use to publish to Apple News.
+    | The handle of the site you want to use to publish on Apple News.
     |
     */